 “Imagine the uproar if only women were sitting on the table in peace negotiations,” Mlambo-Ngcuka said at the forum.

 Although the panelists agreed that equal participation of women at Geneva and later phases are imperative, no clear paths were defined.

-The groups pushing for women’s participation are based on legal mandates inscribed in UN resolutions that women must be present at all levels of peace-building consultations, but in the 13 years since the original resolution was passed, this goal has not been achieved.
+The groups pushing for women’s participation are based on legal mandates inscribed in UN resolutions that women must be present at all levels of peace-building consultations, but in the 13 years since the Resolution 1325was passed, this goal has not been achieved.

 The League has outlined specific proposals for women and civil society groups to take part in the Geneva conference, which begins in Montreux with numerous invitees from regional and world powers, and continues in Geneva on Jan.
 24 with the primary parties, the Syrians and the opposition, working through the weekend, if necessary, to reach a conclusion in what could be a long process toward peace.
 It is still unclear who will represent the Western-recognized opposition, the Syrian National Coalition, or if it will be another party from opposition quarters.

 Besides the Security Council permanent-five members (Britain, China, France, Russia and the United States), Brahimi confirmed that representatives from the League of Arab States, the European Union and the Organization of Islamic Cooperation will be at the Jan.
 22 leg of the conference, as will representatives from Algeria, Brazil, Canada, Denmark, Egypt, Germany, India, Indonesia, Iraq, Italy, Japan, Jordan, Kuwait, Lebanon, Morocco, Norway, Oman, Qatar, Saudi Arabia, South Africa, Spain, Sweden, Switzerland, Turkey and United Arab Emirates.